Most hardware ventures don’t fail because the idea was bad.

 Well connected

-Based in central England, we sit on the edge of the UK's motorsport valley, one of the most concentrated clusters of engineering expertise in the world.
+Based in central England, I sit on the edge of the UK’s motorsport valley — one of the most concentrated clusters of engineering expertise in the world.
+London and Birmingham are both an hour by train, Oxford an hour south, and five international airports within easy reach.

-We're comfortable working across sites, time zones and supply chains.
+Geography is rarely a barrier.
+I’m comfortable working across sites, time zones and supply chains.

 Ready to take the next step?